legal resources necessary to hold negligent facilities accountable.

 The state surveyors interviewed the Assistant Director of Nursing that same day who confirmed that “the facility failed to develop an interim care plan related to falls.”
 The Assistant Director also confirmed that “the facility failed to put interventions in place to educate staff on how to care for [the resident] to prevent falls until after the resident had fallen at the facility.”
 The surveyors stated that the Assistant Director also confirmed that “the facility failed to assess the resident for a wheelchair upon admission.”

 If you suspect your loved one has been abused or neglected while living as a resident in Life Care Center of Red Bank, call the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 to stop the mistreatment now.
-Our law firm fights aggressively on behalf of Hamilton County victims of mistreatment living in long-term facilities including nursing homes in Chattanooga.
+Our network of attorneys fights aggressively on behalf of Hamilton County victims of mistreatment living in long-term facilities including nursing homes in Chattanooga.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your behalf starting today to ensure your rights are protected.